-Respective responsibilities of the Director of Corporate Resources and the auditor
+Respective responsibilities of the Section 151 Officer and the auditor

-As explained more fully in the Statement of the Director of Corporate Resources Responsibilities, the Director of Corporate Resources is responsible for the preparation of the pension fund's financial statements in accordance with applicable United Kingdom law.
+As explained more fully in the Statement of the Section 151 Officer's Responsibilities, the Section 151 Officer is responsible for the preparation of the pension fund's financial statements in accordance with applicable United Kingdom law.

-Our responsibility is to report to you our opinion on the consistency of the pension fund financial statements within the pension fund annual report with the pension fund financial statements in the statement of accounts of Northumberland County Council, and its compliance with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016-17.
+Our responsibility is to report to you our opinion on the consistency of the pension fund financial statements within the pension fund annual report with the pension fund financial statements in the statement of accounts of Northumberland County Council, and its compliance with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017-18.

 We also read the other information contained in the pension fund annual report and consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the pension fund financial statements.
-The other information consists only of the Northumberland County Council Pension Fund 2016/17 Report and Accounts.
+The other information consists only the Northumberland County Council Pension Fund Annual Report and Accounts.